AndrewJakubowicz/oldBlogContent/_posts/2016-10-3-odenotes.md

 ---

-> Note: Currently I can't get the MathJax library to work in production.
-> I'll fix this as soon as I have time.

 I wrote this up as a refresher for myself.
 This is not meant to be indepth and it barely scratches the surface of the topics presented.